brandonrobertz/app-runner-deploy-template/README.md

 Hello!
 This is a template that builds and re-deploys web applications based on GitHub Action runs to [AWS App Runner][app-runner].

+There's a fully functional example of this workflow in the [pixel-dashboard repository][pixel-dashboard].

 ## Setup Instructions

 ### Step 1: New repo